-Split Example 1: Bryn reveals an Elven Wine (3 Alcohol Content).
-She plays "Let's drink to clear skies and strong winds!", which splits the Drink into two Drinks with 2 Alcohol Content each (3 Alcohol Content split in half, then rounded up).
-Phrenk (from RDI 3) then plays "Here ya go...
+Split Example 1: Fiona (from the original Red Dragon Inn game) reveals an Elven Wine (3 Alcohol Content).
+She plays "Come, my friend, sit and drink with me!", which splits the Drink into two Drinks with 2 Alcohol Content each (3 Alcohol Content split in half, then rounded up).
+Phrenk then plays "Here ya go...
 This'll make that drink better!" to add 2 Alcohol Content one of the two Drinks.
 The result is one Drink with 2 Alcohol Content and another with 4 Alcohol Content.

 Split Example 2: Phrenk plays "Here ya go...
 This'll make that drink better!" as soon as the Elven Wine is revealed, making the Elven Wine a Drink with 5 Alcohol Content.
-Bryn then plays "Let's drink to clear skies and strong winds!", creating two Drinks with 3 Alcohol Content each.
+Fiona then plays "Come, my friend, sit and drink with me!", creating two Drinks with 3 Alcohol Content each.

-To split a Drink with one or more Chasers, first combine all like numeric effects (Alcohol Content, Fortitude, drawing cards, etc.), then split each combined effect in half, rounding up.
+To split a Drink with one or more Chasers, first combine all like numeric effects (Alcohol Content, Fortitude, drawing cards, discarding cards, etc.), then split each combined effect in half, rounding up.

-Split Example 3: On Bryn's Drink Phase, she reveals Elven Wine with a Chaser of Gnomish Inspirational Ale (Gain 2 AC, draw 2 cards).
-She then plays "Let's drink to clear skies and strong winds!" to split the Drink with Tara.
-Bryn and Tara each gain 3 Alcohol Content and draw 1 card.
+Split Example 3: On Fiona's Drink Phase, she reveals Elven Wine with a Chaser of Gnomish Inspirational Ale (Gain 2 AC, draw 2 cards).
+She then plays "Come, my friend, sit and drink with me!" to split the Drink with Wizgille.
+Fiona and Wizgille each gain 3 Alcohol Content and draw 1 card.